NishikiChisato/Lua-notes/notes/hashtable.md

 #### Generic get function

-This function simplely check whether the key from slot is identical to input key starting from main position of input key.
+This function simply checks whether the key in a slot is identical to the input key, starting from the main position of the input key.

-Lua use `gnext` marco to chain each hash slot.
-If one slot has empty next field(which is zero), meaning that it's last slot in hash table.
+In Lua, the `gnext` macro is used to chain each hash slot.
+If a slot has an empty `next` field (with a value of zero), it means that it's the last slot in the hash table.

 ```c
 /*